Good Science, Bad Science, and Nons(ci)ence

-No one is better suited to expose the foibles and follies of a culture than is a person who is completely immersed in that culture.
+No one is better suited to expose the foibles and follies of a culture than a person who is born into, trained by, and completely immersed in that culture.
 Jonathan Swift, intellectual and Anglican cleric, is an ideal example, and in Gulliver’s Travels, he exposes eighteenth-century European and, particularly, British culture to critical scrutiny.
 His critiques are well aimed in books I, II, and IV.
 “A Voyage to Lilliput” examined pettiness in politics and religion; “A Voyage to Brobdingnag” looked into licentiousness and sexual mores, greed and acquisitiveness, and arrogance disguised as magnanimity; and “A Voyage to the Houyhnhnms” inspects basic human nature by comparing and contrasting its best and worst parts.

 Because elements of human nature and behavior like the ones surveyed in these three voyages have no objective reality, they lend themselves easily to Swift’s satiric methodology.
 There is no way to prove one custom or mode of behavior better than another, for appropriateness of custom and behavior depends as much on personal, social, and cultural perspectives as it does on objective truth.
 However, when Swift turns his pen to the third book of the tetralogy, “A Voyage to Laputa,” he faces a very different foe than custom or behavior.
 His adversary is science, and while science provides specific targets for his satire, this very specificity causes him to over-shoot his own arguments.
 As a result, his satire of Laputa fails in its effect and, in fact, backfires on Swift.